BattModels/BattModels.github.io/README.md

 Credit Where Credit is Due
 --------------------------
 This project originated at the University of Washington.
-You can see the machinery working live at [our site][sampa].
+You can see the machinery working live at [their site][sampa].

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License][license].